tgents/INFO344/hw3/readme.txt

 	I created a separate class that handled parsing html and parsing robots (and xmls) since this functionality is different from the administrative functionality of the worker role.
 [10pts] Proper use of worker roles, table and queue storage on Azure
 	Queue for commands, queue for html urls, table for errors, table for crawled urls, table for stats.
 I created a table for stats because I was not sure if I could mix different TableEntities in one table.

+	Extra Credit:

+	I added graphs for cpu usage and mem availability.
+Basically just started with a list of zeroes, then as data came in, I used array.shift() to move the data over.
+Each time I get more data, I wipe and redraw the graph.
+I used d3 to do this.